makersacademy/bowling-challenge/README.md

 Bowling Challenge
 =================

-My implementation of a bowling scorecard using node.js.
+My implementation of a bowling scorecard using node.js, I aimed to extract the logic into multiple classes.

 ### Setup
 ```